México is an atonishing country.

 Well, it’s true that the divides of race, ethnicity, power and class exist all over the world.
 This caste system happens to be especially strong in Latin America, and it often feels like one is stepping back in time when in the region.

 In most tourists areas of México, visitors are kept relatively separate from the people who live in the communities.
-And most encounters with dark-skinned and working-class Mexicans are in service positions.
+Many encounters one may have with dark-skinned and working-class Mexicans will most likely be in service-type positions.
 Wealthier white and Mestizo Mexicans definitely have the opportunity to enjoy the beauty of their country, but it’s rare to see Indigenous, dark-skinned Mexicans enjoying these areas alongside tourists and their white countrymen.

 In Tulum, Cancún and the Riviera Maya, which is the heart of the Mayan empire, you rarely see Mayan people enjoying the beauty of their ancestral lands in a position of equality with others.
 Large chunks of beaches in Cancún are privatized and owned by international hotel chains; most of the working class can barely afford the attractions that other tourists easily enjoy.